 Lasting social change

-Mola Sasa is a handcrafted accessories brand defined by its distinctive blend of techniques, colors, textures and materials.
-The brand captures the vibrancy and traditions of the Kuna culture in Colombia while empowering local artisans and providing them with sustainable employment opportunities.
-Many of these artisans are single mothers or heads of households who have been subject to violence and displacement.
-Today, Mola Sasa employs more than 80 families, bringing lasting social change to them and their communities.
+Mola Sasa aims to empower Colombian artisans by honoring their traditions and sharing them with the world, while providing their local partners with reliable employment opportunities.
+Many of these artisans are single mothers or heads of household who have been subject to violence and displacement.
+Today, Mola Sasa employs more than 80 families, bringing lasting social change.

-— Yasmin Sabet, Founder
+— Yasmin Sabet, Founder of Mola Sasa